 In Forum City, a total of 150 mature trees will be planted, and thousands of shrubs and flowers will be spread out over the park, terraces and rooftops.
 These are commonly started with saplings, that still need a few years to mature.
 Planting mature trees, of up to 25 years old, has two important advantages.
 First, they immediately start making their contributions to air-quality in the neighbourhood.
 And come next summer, the first renters will be able to enjoy the shade of trees and the cooling effects of large amounts of green surface area around them.

-By planting a variety of tree species, the park should eventually have live foliage and a changing colour palette year-round.
-From evergreen pine trees to deciduous trees such as several species of maple.
-The inside and outside should make for varied and interesting landscapes to explore.
 All trees come from nurseries in Poland and Germany, specialized in growing them to develop extensive yet compact root-systems, making it possible to transport them over such long distances before planting.
-Importantly, the landscape covers an underground parking.
-Typically, it is only possible to lay some grass on top of a parking.
-Our specific construction of the decks creates deep and stable soils for serious vegetation.
+Importantly, the landscape covers an underground parking garage.
+Typically, it is only possible to lay some grass on top of a parking structure.
+Our specific construction of the decks creates deep and stable soil for serious vegetation.
 Outside the building, places that would otherwise typically host cars are now turned into squares, where pedestrians and bikers share a public space and where trees and plants mark ideal sites for an encounter or a break.

 "Our courtyard is almost ready.
 Landscape designers and gardeners are busy with landscaping.
 It is a new type of living.
 The residential complex of Forum City will welcome you with a green park just inside the courtyard.
 For walking and living 'like in the nature' in the very heart of the city."